UsabilityEngineering/ux-journal-Lomzem/journal2/README.md

 further and discovered that Apple recently changed how their sliders work.

-This interaction with the new phone challenged my mental model of how I expected the slider to move.
-In usability engineering, a mental model describes how people expect things to work based on their past experiences.
-In my mental model, I expected the slider to stop moving after I removed my finger from the screen.
+This interaction with the new phone challenged my **mental model** of how I expected the slider to move.
+In usability engineering, a **mental model** describes how people expect things to work based on their past experiences.
+In my **mental model**, I expected the slider to stop moving after I removed my finger from the screen.
 I came to this conclusion after using my old iPhone for many years and learning that the iPhone behaves this way.
 However, with my new phone, I noticed that the slider continued to slide with some momentum even after I released my finger.
-Upon learning about this change, I realized that Apple’s conceptual model differed from my mental model.
-A conceptual model describes how a designer expects their system to work.
+Upon learning about this change, I realized that Apple’s **conceptual model** differed from my **mental model**.
+A **conceptual model** describes how a designer expects their system to work.
 In this case, Apple decided to make the sliders momentum-based, while I still expected them to immediately stop moving after releasing my finger.

 ![Momentum demonstration](./assets/screen.gif)

-The concept of mapping describes the relationship between controls and their outcomes.
-In my volume example, there is a mapping of sliding your finger up on the screen to increase the volume.
+The concept of **mapping** describes the relationship between controls and their outcomes.
+In my volume example, there is a **mapping** of sliding your finger up on the screen to increase the volume.
-Furthermore, natural mapping represents a mapping that closely mirrors concepts that occur normally in nature.
-Upon further retrospection, I concluded that while I may not yet be comfortable with the new system for the sliders, the newer implementation provides a strong example of natural mapping.
+Furthermore, **natural mapping** represents a **mapping** that closely mirrors concepts that occur normally in nature.
+Upon further retrospection, I concluded that while I may not yet be comfortable with the new system for the sliders, the newer implementation provides a strong example of **natural mapping**.

 Momentum is something that constantly occurs in nature.
 When we grab a ball, wind up our arm, and release it from our grasp, it continues to